 RUNNING RACKS AT CENTREVILLE COURSE, L. I. -- These races will commence to-day,

-of Kentucky, the owner of Idlewild and other fast horses, now at his racing stables adjoining the course.
+(Tuesday,) under the management of that well-known turf patron, Capt.
+THOMAS G. MOORE,of Kentucky, the owner of Idlewild and other fast horses, now at his racing stables adjoining the course.

 -- NYT, 6/23/1863